justinkang221/justinkang221.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Member of Technical Staff at <a href="https://hiddenweights.com">HiddenWeights</a>.
 I completed my PhD at UC Berkeley (EECS), affiliated with <a href='https://bair.berkeley.edu/'>BAIR</a> and advised by <a href='https://people.eecs.berkeley.edu/~kannanr'>Prof. Kannan Ramchandran</a>.
 My research develops efficient algorithms for **ML interpretability and attribution** — explaining which input features, training data, and interactions drive model predictions in LLMs and other large-scale models.
-I am an <a href="https://www.nserc-crsng.gc.ca/">NSERC</a> Doctoral Fellow and Berkeley Graduate Fellow.
+I was an <a href="https://www.nserc-crsng.gc.ca/">NSERC</a> Doctoral Fellow and Berkeley Graduate Fellow.

 News
 ======